mkusaka/mcp-server-slack-notify/README.md

 ## Features

 - Send formatted messages to Slack channels with title and description
+- Mention specific users automatically with the mention parameter
 - Support for Slack's markdown formatting
 - Clean message formatting with optional header
 - TypeScript support with full type safety